Technical Standards

 Communication

-EMS students must be able to communicate effectively in the classroom, laboratory
+EMS students must be able to communicate effectively in the classroom, laboratory, and all clinical settings.
+Student must be able to:

 - Communicate effectively in English both verbally and in writing

-- Recognize, understand and interpret instructional material required during medical education
+- Recognize, understand, and interpret instructional material required during medical education

-- Use appropriate grammar, spelling and vocabulary when completing classwork and clinical documentation that is submitted into Platinum Planner, and
+- Use appropriate grammar, spelling, and vocabulary when completing classwork and clinical documentation that is submitted into Platinum Planner, and

 Motor

-Gross Motor Skills
+- Gross Motor Skills

-EMS students must be able to:
+- EMS students must be able to:

-Fine Motor Skills
+- Fine Motor Skills

-EMS students must be able to:
+- EMS students must be able to:

-Strength, Coordination and Stamina
+- Strength, Coordination, and Stamina

-EMS students must be able to:
+- EMS students must be able to:

-- Stand, stoop, move quickly, do repetitive movements, walk, climb stairs, back-up stairs with weight (50 pounds), push/pull (up to 100 pounds) and
+- Stand, stoop, move quickly, do repetitive movements, walk, climb stairs, back-up stairs with weight (50lbs), push/pull weight (up to 100 lbs.), lift weight (up to 100 lbs.), crouch kneel, bend and twist for extended periods of time.

 Intellectual